 Did you know that the most chronic childhood disease in the United States is tooth decay?
-The good news is that childhood cavities can be easily prevented by taking your child to our pediatric dentists every 6 months and asking about fluoride treatments.
+The good news is that childhood cavities can be easily prevented by taking your child to a pediatric dentist every 6 months and asking about fluoride that protects their teeth.

 Fluoride has long been recognized for being able to prevent cavities, especially among children.
 Continue reading to learn the 3 wayscan protect your child’s teeth, but first, some background on fluoride.

 Fluoride is a natural compound found in soil, water, and even food.
 In fact, fluoride is the 13th most abundant element in the earth’s crust.
 Ever since scientists have discovered the oral health benefits of fluoride, it has been added to toothpaste and public drinking water supplies.